-The information contained in this Crypto Asset Statement was last updated on March 15, 2024.
+The information contained in this Crypto Asset Statement was last updated on March 27, 2026.

-No securities regulatory authority in Canada has expressed an opinion about NEAR Protocol or any of the other Crypto Contracts or Crypto Assets made available through Newton Crypto Ltd. (Newton) on the Newton Platform, including an opinion that NEAR Protocol itself is not a security and/or derivative.
+No securities regulatory authority in Canada has expressed an opinion about NEAR or any of the other Crypto Contracts or Crypto Assets made available through Newton Crypto Ltd. (Newton) on the Newton Platform, including an opinion that NEAR itself is not a security and/or derivative.
 Changes to applicable law may adversely affect the use, transfer, exchange, or value of any of your crypto assets, and such changes may be sudden and without notice.

-Newton is offering Crypto Contracts in reliance on a prospectus exemption contained in the exemptive relief decision Re Newton Crypto Ltd. dated March 8, 2024.
+Newton is offering Crypto Contracts in reliance on a prospectus exemption contained in the exemptive relief decision Re Newton Crypto Ltd. dated March 25, 2026.
 The statutory rights of action for damages and the right of rescission in section 130.1 of the Securities Act (Ontario) and similar legislation in the other provinces and territories of Canada would not apply in respect of a misrepresentation in this Crypto Asset Statement or the Newton Platform Risk Statement.

-This overview provides a summary of certain risks associated with NEAR Protocol and is not an exhaustive description or summary of these risks and, in addition, does not take into account an individual’s particular situation or risk tolerance.
+This overview provides a summary of certain risks associated with NEAR and is not an exhaustive description or summary of these risks and, in addition, does not take into account an individual’s particular situation or risk tolerance.
 Investors are encouraged to conduct their own research prior to trading any crypto asset.

-Newton users should read the Newton Platform Risk Statement for additional discussion of general risks associated with crypto assets made available through the Newton platform.
+Newton users should read the Newton Platform Risk Statement for additional discussion of general risks associated with crypto assets made available through the Newton Platform.
 A copy of the Newton Platform Risk Statement acknowledged by you is available in your account in the “Statements & Reports” section.

 Token Description & Project Background